giordanocardillo/node-admin-lte-boilerplate/README.md

     * To customize variables from bootstrap, reference is here:
     [Bootstrap documentation](https://getbootstrap.com/docs/3.3/)

-This folder is mapped as `Stylesheets` inside the webpack configuration, so you can reference to this path just by requiring from `Stylesheets`, e.g:
+This folder is **aliased** as `Stylesheets` inside the webpack configuration, so you can reference to this path just by requiring from `Stylesheets`, e.g:
 ```js
 import styles from 'Stylesheets/routes/dashboard-1.less'
 ```

+### `stylesheets/lib` directory
+this folder contains all the libraries customized stylesheets which aren't included in the nodejs modules.

 ### `stylesheets/routes` directory
 In this directory you can find all the routes stylesheets for your application.
 These are compiled as